oasisfeng/island/setup.md

 - `pm create-user --profileOf 0 --managed Island`

 If succeed, you will be prompted with the ID of newly created user (usually 10 or above).
 Remember it and replace the `<user id>` in following commands with this ID.

-If you got "Error: couldn't create User.", you need to execute `setprop fw.max_users 10` first, then retry the command above.
+If you got "Error: couldn't create User", execute `setprop fw.max_users 10` first, then retry the command above.

 - `pm install -r /data/app/com.oasisfeng.island-1/base.apk`